pydanny/pydanny-event-notes/DjangoConEurope2012/its-about-time.rst

 1. A datetime is a point in time.
 A date is a calendaring concept.
 2. Use aware datetimes in UTC and convert to local time for humans.
+3. learn how to use pytz properly especially `localize` and `normalize`

+Time isn't as simple as it seems.
+Learn and practice!